Republicans question treatment of jailed rioters that supporters call ‘Biden’s political prisoners’

 “We suspect there is a two-tier justice system in the United States for Trump supporters that are charged for January 6, and basically catch-and-release for Antifa and BLM rioters,” Mrs. Greene said.

 The D.C.
-Central Detention Facility did not respond to The Washington Times’ request for comment.
+Central Detention Facility defended its move to deny the lawmakers entry, when asked by The Washington Times about the decision.

+A spokesperson for the facility said the four lawmakers showed unannounced and with an unauthorized camera crew, compromising the “safety and security operations at the [Department of Corrections.]”

+“Safety and security related to DOC’s facilities, staff, and residents is a high priority and for that reason, DOC has established procedures and protocols related to visits to its facilities,” the spokesperson said in a statement.
+“All visitors, which includes family members of residents, attorneys, and public officials, must adhere to the rules and procedures of the DOC.”

 Some demonstrators nearby the lawmakers’ press conference held signs referring to the inmates as President Biden’s “political prisoners.”